 - Once you have removed the cake from the pan and transferred it to a cooling rack, put the cooling rack over a piece of waxed paper or parchment paper to catch any drips.

 - Use a pastry brush or spoon to brush all of the lemon syrup onto the top and sides of the blackberry lemon bread.
 Let cool.

-- When ready to glaze, combine the confectioner's sugar and 1 tbsp of lemon juice and whisk to combine.
-Add a bit more lemon juice if needed so that the glaze is just pourable, and pour the glaze over the cake, letting it drip down the sides.1 cup confectioner's sugar, 1 to 2 tablespoons lemon juice
+- When ready to glaze, combine the confectioner's sugar and 1 tablespoon of lemon juice and whisk to combine.
+Add a bit more lemon juice if needed so that the glaze is just able to be poured, and pour the glaze over the cake, letting it drip down the sides.1 cup confectioner's sugar, 1 to 2 tablespoons lemon juice

 - Let the glaze harden before serving, about one hour.